Demba Ba: Personal life

-In 2017, He brings with Nicolas Anelka funding to the Pan-Africanist association created by Kémi Séba, an anti-colonial activist with several convictions for anti-Semitism.
-In August 2020, Ba called on football to condemn China's treatment of Uighurs.
+In 2017, Ba brought with Nicolas Anelka funding to an association created by Kémi Séba, a Pan-Africanist and anti-colonial activist with several convictions for anti-Semitism.
+In August 2020, Ba called on football to condemn China's treatment of Uyghurs.

 On 26 June 2017, Ba co-founded with Eden Hazard, Yohan Cabaye and Moussa Sow an expansion North American Soccer League franchise, San Diego 1904 FC, to begin playing in 2018.
 In 2021, San Diego 1904 FC merged with Albion San Diego, which made Ba the head owner of the newly merged team.